Linda Rahal, Attorney / Shareholder / Chief Operating Officer

 Sarah M.M.
 Duckham, Attorney / Shareholder

-Sarah graduated from the University of Maryland School of Law in Baltimore, Maryland in 1991, where she graduated with honors and was Awarded the Order of the Coif.
+Sarah graduated from the University of Maryland Francis King Carey School of Law in Baltimore, Maryland in 1991, where she graduated with honors and was awarded the Order of the Coif.
 She is a member of the District of Columbia and Maryland bars, as well as the U.S. District Court for the District of Columbia.
 Prior to her immigration work, she was a member of the Tax Division at the U.S. Department of Justice where she prosecuted tax evasion and other tax-related financial crimes from 1992 until 1996 through their Honors Program.
 She earned a BBA degree from the University of Iowa in 1985.